NutsaJu/pie-charts-dashboard/README.md

 | Code Quality | ESLint, Prettier |
 | Responsive Design | Custom Responsive.ts breakpoints |
 | Theming | Styled-components ThemeProvider (light/dark modes) |

 ---

-# Installation and Setup

-Before starting, make sure you have Node.js (v18 or later) and npm installed on your machine.

-1. Clone the repository

-- git clone #url

-2. Install dependencies

-Install all required packages:

-- npm install

-3. Start the development server

-Run the following command to start the local development environment:

-- npm run dev

-4. Build for production

-To create an optimized production build, run:

-- npm run build

-The build output will be located in the /dist directory.
-You can preview the build locally using:

-- npm run preview

----